Francisco Álvarez (baseball): 2022

 The New York Mets promoted Álvarez to the major leagues on September 30, 2022, and he made his major league debut as a designated hitter on the same day against the Atlanta Braves.
-It was also the first Major League game in which he played catcher.
-On October 4, after going hitless in his first eight at bats, Álvarez hit his first major league home run, a solo blast off Washington Nationals reliever Carl Edwards Jr. He was the youngest player to appear in the major leagues in 2022. Álvarez made his postseason debut in the 2022 NL Wild Card Series against the San Diego Padres, in which he had one plate appearance.
+On October 4, after going hitless in his first eight at bats, Álvarez hit his first major league home run, a solo blast off Washington Nationals reliever Carl Edwards Jr. It was also the first Major League game in which he played catcher.
+He was the youngest player to appear in the major leagues in 2022. Álvarez made his postseason debut in the 2022 NL Wild Card Series against the San Diego Padres, in which he had one plate appearance.

 2023

 The Mets optioned Álvarez to the Triple-A Syracuse Mets to begin the 2023 season.
 His time in Triple-A did not last long, as he was recalled to the Mets on April 7 following a leg injury to Omar Narváez.
 He platooned with backup catcher Tomás Nido, and became the starting catcher after Nido was designated for assignment when Narváez returned. Álvarez hit two home runs on June 8 against the Atlanta Braves, making franchise history as the second youngest Mets player to hit three home runs in a two-game span since Darryl Strawberry. Álvarez is also the 12th player in MLB history with at least 12 home runs in the first 46 career games under the age of 22.

 On June 10, during a game against the Pittsburgh Pirates, Álvarez passed Johnny Bench for the most home runs in the first 45 games played in a season for primary-position catchers at the age of 21 or younger. Álvarez's 13 home runs in 49 games is second to catcher Gary Sánchez (19).
 He also joined Will Smith and Evan Gattis, both with 13 home runs.
 On July 4 against the Arizona Diamondbacks, Álvarez hit his 14th home run, a 467-foot shot to dead center off pitcher Miguel Castro.
 With this homer, he broke the Mets record for most home runs by a rookie catcher, surpassing Travis d'Arnaud, Jason Phillips, and Todd Hundley.
 On July 29, during a game against the Washington Nationals, Álvarez hit his 20th home run of the season, becoming only the second 21-year-old catcher to reach 20 home runs in a season.
 On August 2, he was named the National League Rookie of the Month for July.
 On September 30 against the Philadelphia Phillies, Álvarez hit his first career grand slam off pitcher Michael Plassmeyer, leading the Mets to an 11–4 victory.
-In 2023, Álvarez played in 123 games for the Mets, batting .209/.284/.437 with 25 home runs and 63 RBI.
+In 2023, Álvarez played in 123 games for the Mets, batting .209/.284/.437 (.721 OPS) with 25 home runs and 63 RBI.